 Mobile home or vehicle

-- Mobile homes or vehicles are not safe during tornadoes or any extreme windstorms.
+- Mobile homes and vehicles are not safe during tornadoes and extreme windstorms.

-- If in a rural area and the threat is visible in the distance, you may be able to avoid a tornado by moving at right angles to its path.
-Otherwise, seek sturdy shelter immediately.
+- If the threat is visible far in the distance, you may be able to avoid it by moving at right angles to its path.
+Otherwise, seek shelter in a solid building immediately.

-- If the threat is near and shelter is not available, get out of your car and take cover in a low-lying area, such as a ditch, but beware of flooding from downpours, and be prepared to move.
+- If the threat is near and shelter is not available, get out of the vehicle and take cover in a ditch, culvert or low-lying area away from the vehicle.
+Cover your head for protection, beware of flooding from downpours, and be prepared to move.